Local Medical Marijuana Cultivation & Possession Guidelines in California

 Live Oak (Sutter County)

 A lawsuit was filed against Live Oak's ban on indoor and outdoor cultivation of medical marijuana, passed in December 2011.
 The Third District Court of Appeals upheld the city of Live Oak’s ban on medical marijuana cultivation on November 26, 2013.
-California NORML is supporting a court challenge to the Live Oak ruling.
+California NORML supported a court challenge to the Live Oak ruling, but the California Supreme Court refused to hear the challenge.

 Lodi City Council has extended its moratorium on medical marijuana cultivation through Nov.
 5, 2014 (the last date it can do so).